Blockstack Trading 11.4% Lower Over Last 7 Days (STX)

-Blockstack (CURRENCY:STX) traded 4.9% lower against the dollar during the 1-day period ending at 10:00 AM ET on November 15th.
-One Blockstack coin can now be purchased for approximately $0.48 or 0.00001398 BTC on major exchanges.
-In the last seven days, Blockstack has traded 11.4% lower against the dollar.
-Blockstack has a market capitalization of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+Blockstack (CURRENCY:STX) traded down 4.9% against the dollar during the 1 day period ending at 22:00 PM ET on November 17th.
+Blockstack has a total market capitalization of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+During the last seven days, Blockstack has traded down 11.4% against the dollar.
+One Blockstack coin can currently be bought for $0.48 or 0.00001398 BTC on major exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.